Ashur

 Photo by Wojciech Fedoruk.

-Ashur (Qal'at Sherqat) comprises the remains of the first capital of the Assyrian empire.
+Ashur (Qal'at Sherqat) comprises the remains of the first capital of the Assyrian Empire.

 The city was the centre for worship of the god Ashur and the goddess Ishtar/Inanna.
 Ashur contained many important religious buildings and a handful of palaces.
 They show the evolution of the building practice from the Sumerian to the Parthian periods.

 Community Perspective: Located near Mosul, it has been off-limits for decades.
 Thomas managed to visit in 2021 – the site hasn’t seen as much war damage as other Iraqi sites, but not much has been excavated.
+Clyde went in 2024 and highlighted the site's history.

 Map of Ashur